Courage: Feel The Fear And Do It Anyway

 After school, Nicole realised that her best chance of affecting change for the environment was to study Law and Environmental Science at Notre Dame University.
 Upon graduation, circumstance meant that she practiced corporate, criminal and family law.

 After six years her husband’s job took Nicole to Karratha where being home with a young child gave her the opportunity to reassess.
 She decided that local government was the best place to make a difference and she was elected to local council.
 She then went on the become mayor for two years at the height of the town’s mining boom.

 The nature of Karratha’s industry meant she was heavily involved in the development of infrastructure and future planning.
 She discovered at this point that her real talent was connecting people to work through problems.
 With this in mind, upon her return to Perth she started as a director at KPMG, a global consulting business.
-Her immense experience means that now she is a member of a number of boards including Chair of Westport Taskforce.

 The life lessons that Nicole shared with students were:

 - Surround yourself with support